syncfusion-content/maui-docs/MAUI/ImageEditor/text.md

 ---
 layout: post
 title: Text Annotation in .NET MAUI ImageEditor control | Syncfusion
-description: Learn here all about the text annotation feature of Syncfusion .NET MAUI ImageEditor (SfImageEditor) control and more.
+description: Learn here all about the text annotation feature of Syncfusion .NET MAUI ImageEditor(SfImageEditor) control.
-platform: MAUI
+platform: .NET MAUI
 control: SfImageEditor
 documentation: ug
 ---

 # Text Annotation in .NET MAUI ImageEditor (SfImageEditor)

-The image editor control allows you to adding a text with customizable settings.
+The ImageEditor control in .NET MAUI allows you to add text with customizable settings.

+{% tabs %}
 {% highlight C# %}

     imageEditor.AddText("Good morning");

 {% endhighlight %}
+{% endtabs %}

 ## Customize text settings

-The text annotation can be customized by following common annotation customizing properties.
+The text annotation can be customized using common annotation customization properties:

-* `Bounds`: Specifies the annotation view bounds.
+* `Bounds`: Specifies the bounds of the annotation view.
-* `AllowDrag`: Enable or disable the dragging for annotations.
+* `AllowDrag`: Enables or disables dragging for annotations.
-* `AllowResize`: Enable or disable the resizing for annotations.
+* `AllowResize`: Enables or disables resizing for annotations.
 * `Opacity`: Specifies the opacity of annotations.

-The Text annotation can be inserted and customized by changing its color, font family, font size, and font styles such as bold and italic.
-The text annotation can be made by either using a toolbar or `AddText` method.
+The text annotation can be inserted and customized by changing its color, font family, font size, and font styles such as bold and italic.
+You can create text annotations using either a toolbar or the `AddText` method.

 The `ImageEditorTextSettings` consists of the following properties:

 * `RotationAngle`: Changes the angle of text.
-* `IsEditable`: Enable or disable the text editing.
+* `IsEditable`: Enables or disables the text editing.
-* `IsRotatable`: Enable or disable the text rotation.
+* `IsRotatable`: Enables or disables the text rotation.
 * `TextAlignment`: Specifies the alignment of the text.
-* `TextStyle`: Change the text appearance such as `TextColor`, `FontSize`, `FontAttributes`, and `FontFamily` in image editor using the ImageEditorTextSettings.TextStyle property.
+* `TextStyle`: Change the text appearance such as `TextColor`, `FontSize`, `FontAttributes`, and `FontFamily` in image editor using the `ImageEditorTextSettings.TextStyle` property.

+{% tabs %}
 {% highlight C# %}

     imageEditor.AddText("Good Day", new ImageEditorTextSettings() { RotationAngle=90, IsRotatable=true, IsEditable=true, TextAlignment=TextAlignment.Start, TextStyle= new ImageEditorTextStyle() { FontSize=14, TextColor=Colors.Black, FontFamily="Arial", FontAttributes=FontAttributes.Italic } });

 {% endhighlight %}
+{% endtabs %}

 ## Delete the text

-You can delete the selected text by either using the toolbar or the `DeleteAnnotation` method.
+You can delete the selected text using either the toolbar or the `DeleteAnnotation` method.

+{% tabs %}
 {% highlight C# %}

     imageEditor.DeleteAnnotation();

 {% endhighlight %}
+{% endtabs %}

 ## Clear all texts

-You can remove all the texts using `ClearAnnotations` method.
+You can remove all the texts using the `ClearAnnotations` method.

+{% tabs %}
 {% highlight C# %}

     imageEditor.ClearAnnotations();

 {% endhighlight %}
+{% endtabs %}

 ## AnnotationSelected event

-This event Occurs when the annotation is selected.
+This `AnnotationSelected` event occurs when the annotation is selected.

 {% tabs %}